 Especially when uploading multiple Titles to a single Project (e.g. Edison_1 to Edison_100 to Project Edison 2018), it is generally faster to name your files at the desktop level and then import them into RightsClick.
 Keep file names short, if possible, as this will expedite the registration process, if you intend to register works in groups.

-RightsClick can assist you in preparing a registration application for up to 750 photographs—either published or unpublished—in a single group application.
-You can also use RightsClick to help submit your registration application for a group of unpublished works (of any type other than photographs) in bundles of 10 Titles per application.
-For instance, if you have 45 illustrations to register at once, this requires 5 total applications with the USCO.
+RightsClick allows you to prepare a registration application for up to 750 photographs—either published or unpublished—in a single group application.
+You can also use RightsClick to submit your registration application for a group of unpublished works (of any type other than photographs) in bundles of 10 Titles per application.
+For instance, if you have 45 illustrations to register at once, this requires 5 total applications with the Copyright Office

-We will be adding these group registrations very soon:
+We will be adding these group registrations soon:

-- sound recordings and associated artwork published as albums.
+- sound recordings and associated artwork as unpublished albums.

 - short online literary works (e.g., blogs).